AnnaLindeberg/ModularDecomposition/README.md

 Based on [this](https://doi.org/10.46298/dmtcs.274) [1] algorithm of McConnell and Spinrad (2000).
 This implementation might not have the same time complexity though, since it makes some calls to networkx and uses built in `deque` rather than custom-built doubly-linked lists.
 I don't have good control over the time complexity of these calls in comparison to what McConnell and Spinrad uses in their proofs.
 Need to think about it, and possibly re-build parts.

+## Requirements

+This code uses [NetworkX](https://networkx.org/documentation/stable/index.html#) and was written with version 3.0 in mind.
+Be aware of the separate requirements of NetworkX as well (eg. Python 3.8, 3.9 or 3.10).
+If one wants to use the example code in `paperExGraph`(see below) to visualize the calculated modular decomposition, the package [pygraphviz](http://pygraphviz.github.io/) and its dependencies are needed as well.

 ## How to use this code

 It suffices to import the function `modularDecomposition` from the file `modularDecomp`, if you just want a modular decomposition of a Networkx-graph.
 It simply takes an instance of `nx.Graph` and returns a modular decomposition tree T as a `nx.Digraph`.
 The nodes in T will be frozensets (since they need to be hashable) corresponding to the strong modules of the graph.
 Each inner node of T has an attribute `'MDlabel'` set to one of the strings `'0'`, `'1'` or `'p'` for series, parallel resp. prime nodes.
 Obtain these by, say, `T.nodes[v]['MDlabel']`.
 Note that  `modularDecomposition` will, as a side-effect, add some vertex attributes to your input graph (namely 'cell' and 'cellIdx').
 You can remove them if you'd like.